 - Apply six months or more before the start of the class they wish to take.

-- Apply online or by mail using the regular CMU application.
+- Students may apply online or by mail using the regular CMU application.